blehmeh98/coding2learn/source/_posts/2014-04-14-please-stop-sending-me-your-shitty-word-documents.markdown

 ---
 _Throughout this rant I use the second-person personal pronoun (you) quite a lot.
 This does not necessarily mean I am speaking to 'You' the reader, but rather some other 'You' who will probably never read this anyway._

 When Microsoft announced Office for iPad I shed a small tear.
-Now, Excel is an incredibly useful application, without which my managers couldn't inundate me with graphs, statistics and indecipherable Look-ups that reference hidden and protected sheets.
+Excel is an incredibly useful application, without which my managers couldn't inundate me with graphs, statistics and indecipherable Look-ups that reference hidden and protected sheets.
 PowerPoint allows literally anyone (regardless of their public speaking skills, understanding of image aspect ratios, or ability to use less than 15 different fonts on a single slide) to prepare presentations for their audience.
-What upset me however was the fact that all of a sudden, swathes of iPad users will now have the ability to view, edit and most worryingly of all - create Microsoft Word documents.
+These apps becoming available on iOS did not worry me.
+What upset me however, was the fact that all of a sudden, swathes of iPad users will now have the ability to view, edit and most worryingly of all - create Microsoft Word documents.

 Here's what I have installed on my Mac: